Are you looking for easy herbs to grow indoors? Grab a cup of tea or coffee and browse through some of my favorites.

 I have put together a list for you with a few of my favorite kitchen herbs to grow in pots.
 If you are just starting out select one or two.
 If you are already growing herbs perhaps you will find a new one to add to your kitchen garden.

-Favorite Kitchen Herbs To Grow
+Best Kitchen Herbs To Grow

 Basil is one of the most popular herbs to grow.
 Fresh or dried, basil is a great companion for tomato dishes: Italian tomato sauce, pasta dishes and pizza.
 They are delicious in scrambled eggs.
 Plant in well draining soil and keep near a sunny window so it has at least 4 hours of sunlight.
 Pinching the leaves off your plants will help keep them bushy and produce new growth.